mareikep/typst-crc/README-document-admin.md

-├─ crc-2025.typ                   # the main document which calls the main template and includes the other content files ├─ crc-imports.typ                # the document's imports and proposal setup, see "Imports" ├─ Makefile                       # the main executive for the setup and compilation of the document, see "Document setup" ├─ read-metadata.py               # a python script to extract metadata from the .xlsx document into YAML files ├─ README.md                      # this document
+├─ crc-2025.typ                   # the main document which calls the main template and includes the other content files ├─ crc-imports.typ                # the document's imports and proposal setup, see "Imports" ├─ Makefile                       # the main executive for the setup and compilation of the document, see "Document setup" ├─ README.md                      # this document
 ├─ typst-linux                    # an executable binary file to run Typst for document compilation on linux-based OS ├─ typst-darwin                   # an executable binary file to run Typst for document compilation on Darwin (MAC) OS